Apple Card review: Best card for Apple and Apple Pay purchases

 IPhone users get a bonus here, also.
 You can bump your cash back up to 1.8% for the first 12 months you have the card, when you make purchases using Google Pay™ or Apple Pay® on your iPhone.
 So, if you're a frequent Apply Pay® user, you'll earn more with the Apple Card.

-The Wells Fargo Cash Wise Visa® card offers new cardholders a $150 sign up bonus when you spend $500 in the first 90 days after you are approved.
+The Wells Fargo Cash Wise Visa® card offers new cardholders a $150 sign up bonus when you spend $500 on purchases in the first 90 days after you are approved.
 Apple Card has no sign up bonus.

 The Wells Fargo card requires at least a "good" credit score for approval while the Apple Card requires good to excellent credit